teigCoding/csgoroll-price-extension/README.md

 ## Support

 If you encounter any issues, please check that:
-1. Your PriceEmpire API key is valid and has sufficient credits
+1. Your PriceEmpire API key is valid
 2. You're on a supported CSGORoll page
 3. The extension has permission to access CSGORoll